minhducbk/BoundingBoxDiscordDiscovery/README.md

 # BoundingBoxDiscordDiscovery
 BoundingBoxDiscordDiscovery for the thesis

-Ver 1.6 - 13 Aug
+Ver 1.6 - 22 Aug - Master branch

 todo:
-- Stream algorithms:
-	+ Edit the tree and re-calculate the 2 loops (done and checked)
-	+ Liu's method - Use a candidate list to reduce the number of elements in outer loop (almost finished, but sometimes it's slower than offline version.
-It definitely needs to be improved)
-	=> improved => ok !
+- Improve Mindist (working on minDistBranch)
-- Chart form (not yet)
+- Merge code (not yet)
+	+ Move code to the same project
-- New thread to run Stream (not yet)
+	+ New thread to run BoundingBox Stream
-- Period to choose buffer's size (not yet)
+	+ New lables (parameters) in the form